xwl42/tp/docs/UserGuide.md

 <box type="warning" seamless>

-Missing fields or Non-positive index will cause the below error:
+Missing fields or a non‑positive index will cause the following error:
   `Invalid command format!
     delete: Deletes the student identified by the index number used in the displayed student list.
     Parameters: INDEX (must be a positive integer)